Health

 • Prevent heat-related illness by drinking water often, staying in a cool place with air conditioning, and wearing loose-fitting, light-weight clothing.

-• Extreme heat causes the highest number of deaths each year out of all weather-related disasters such as flood, lightning, or tornados.
+• Extreme heat causes the highest number of deaths each year out of all weather-related disasters such as floods, lightning, or tornados.

-• Older adults, children and sick or overweight individuals are at greater risk from extreme heat.
-Use a buddy system and regularly check-in with people who are higher risk twice a day during a heat wave.
+• Older adults, children, and sick or overweight individuals are at greater risk from extreme heat.
+Use a buddy system and regularly check in with people who are at higher risk twice a day during a heat wave.

 • Pets can also suffer from extreme heat.
 Make sure pets have cold water and plenty of shade and never leave pets in a parked car.